 Tracking system review and analysis each year to calculate gross and net impact and Cumulative Persisting Annual Savings (CPAS)

-Desk reviews in 2020 to review project documentation and confirm database quantities and savings estimates

-Billing analysis in 2021 to confirm TRM savings estimates if field work in 2020 finds significant deviations from TRM-deemed hours of use (HOU) for the target population.
+Billing analysis (electric) in 2021 to confirm TRM savings estimates if field work in 2020 finds significant deviations from TRM-deemed hours of use (HOU) for the target population.
 This timeline will allow for multiple years of post-participation data collection on CY2018 and CY2019 participants.

 Process evaluation conducted each year based upon client request, program performance, and any existing program barriers